-GLAAD's Sports Intern will work with the News and Field Media arm of GLAAD's Programs team, which actively engages with journalists in print, broadcast, radio and online outlets to ensure fair, accurate and inclusive media coverage of the LGBT community.
+GLAAD's Sports Intern will work with the Entertainment Media arm of GLAAD's Programs team, which advocates for fair, accurate and inclusive LGBT representations in all entertainment media by actively engaging with journalists and industry professionals in print, broadcast, radio and online outlets.

-The Sports Intern will potentially interface with players, leagues and teams, as well as grassroots community organizations and individuals in order to promote LGBT inclusion and equality within the world of sports.
+The Sports Intern will assist with monitoring media outlets, drafting news items for GLAAD's website and blog, responding to problematic and defamatory media coverage, conducting research, supporting media outreach and follow-up, supporting ongoing projects, and performing other tasks as needed.
+The intern may also be asked to reach out to players, leagues and teams, as well as grassroots community organizations and individuals in order to promote LGBT inclusion and equality within the world of sports.

 - Applicants should have a demonstrated interest in both LGBT issues and professional and/or amateur sports, as well as interest in local and grassroots activism or advocacy work around issues of LGBT equality.

 - Those with experience in journalism, communications or grassroots advocacy or organizing are strongly encouraged to apply.